SKIP_TO_MAIN_CONTENT

 At a glance

-This page shows how to run reproducible head-to-head LLM benchmarks on machine.dev GPU runners and produce comparison charts you can drop into a PR review.
+This page shows how to run reproducible head-to-head LLM benchmarks on machine.dev GPU runners, with comparison charts you can drop into a PR review.

-• Compare the performance of different models on specific tasks
+• Compare model performance on tasks you actually care about

-• Identify which model is best suited for your particular use case
+• Pick the right model for your use case

-The Language Model Arena uses the lm-evaluation-harness framework to benchmark models on a set of standardized tasks.
-The workflow is defined in a GitHub Actions workflow file and triggered on-demand with configurable parameters.
+The Language Model Arena uses the lm-evaluation-harness framework to benchmark models on a fixed task set.
+It runs as a GitHub Actions workflow you trigger on demand with input parameters.

-1. Loads two specified models (from Hugging Face or local paths)
+1. Loads two models (Hugging Face IDs or local paths)

-2. Runs them through the same set of evaluation tasks
+2. Runs them through the same evaluation tasks

 name: LM Eval Benchmarking